What Color Are Most Great Danes? (Explained!)

 6. Great Dane Harlequin: The harlequin Great Dane has a pure white base coat with black patches all over the body and is frequently misidentified as a Dalmatian.
 In dog shows, merle patches are also accepted.
 It isn’t easy to breed a harlequin because these genetics contain a lot of variabilities.

-7. Merle Great Dane: The merle coat is similar to the harlequin coat, but the base color is grey rather than white.
+7. Merle Great Dane: The Merle coat is similar to the harlequin coat, but the base color is grey rather than white.
 It has spots all over its body that can be black or white.
 Merle is the dominant gene linked to eye color, so it is important to avoid breeding two merles together.

 What Are The Color Markings On a Great Dane?